 Our Board may decide to issue additional common stock to finance our operations rather than issuing debt or other senior securities.
 However, we generally are not able to issue and sell our common stock at a price below net asset value per share.
 We may, however, elect to issue and sell our common stock, or warrants, options or rights to acquire our common stock, at a price below the then-current net asset value of our common stock if our Board determines that the sale is in our best interests and the best interests of our stockholders, and our stockholders have approved our policy and practice of making these sales within the preceding 12 months.
-Pursuant to approval granted at a special meeting of stockholders held on May 18, 2017, we are currently permitted to sell or otherwise issue shares of our common stock at a price below our then-current net asset value per share, subject to the approval of our Board and certain other conditions.
-Such stockholder approval expires on May 18, 2018.
+Pursuant to approval granted at a special meeting of stockholders held on May 17, 2018, we are currently permitted to sell or otherwise issue shares of our common stock at a price below our then-current net asset value per share, subject to the approval of our Board and certain other conditions.
+Such stockholder approval expires on May 17, 2019.
 We may in the future seek such approval again; however, there is no assurance such approval will be obtained.
 In any such case, the price at which our securities are to be issued and sold may not be less than a price that, in the determination of our Board, closely approximates the market value of those securities (less any distribution commission or discount).
-In the event we sell shares of our common stock at a price below net asset value per share, existing stockholders will experience net asset value dilution.
-This dilution would occur as a result of the sale of shares at a price below the then current net asset value per share of our common stock and would cause a proportionately greater decrease in the stockholders' interest in our earnings and assets and their voting interest in us than the increase in our assets resulting from such issuance.
+In the event we sell shares of our common stock at a price below the then current net asset value per share of our common stock and would cause a proportionately greater decrease in the stockholders' interest in our earnings and assets and their voting interest in us than the increase in our assets resulting from such issuance.
 As a result of any such dilution, our market price per share may decline.
-Because the number of shares of common stock that could be so issued and the timing of any issuance is not
+Because the number of shares of common stock that could be so issued and the timing of any issuance is not currently known, the actual dilutive effect cannot be predicted.

 In addition to issuing securities to raise capital as described above, we could securitize our investments to generate cash for funding new investments.
 To securitize our investments, we likely would create a wholly owned subsidiary, contribute a pool of loans to the subsidiary and have the subsidiary issue primarily investment grade debt securities to purchasers who we would expect would be willing to accept a substantially lower interest rate than the loans earn.
 We would retain all or a portion of the equity in the securitized pool of loans.
 Our retained equity would be exposed to any losses on the portfolio of investments before any of the debt securities would be exposed to the losses.
 An inability to successfully securitize our investment portfolio could limit our ability to grow or fully execute our business and could adversely affect our earnings, if any.
 The successful securitization of our investment could expose us to losses because the portions of the securitized investments that we would typically retain tend to be those that are riskier and more apt to generate losses.
 The 1940 Act also may impose restrictions on the structure of any securitization.
-In connection with any future securitization of investments, we may incur greater set-up and administration fees relating to such vehicles than we have in connection with financing of our investments in the past.
-See "-Risks Related to Our Portfolio Company Investments-We may securitize certain of our investments, which may subject us to certain structured financing risks."
+In connection with financing of our investments, we may incur greater set-up and administration fees relating to such vehicles than we have in connection with financing of our investments in the past.
+See "-Risks Related to Our Portfolio Company Investments-We may securitize certain of our investments, which may subject us to certain structure financing risks."